rwb/ccjs450/README.md

 ### Exam 1 - Thursday 2/22/24

+* Please be advised that it generally takes me about 1 week to grade your exams.
 * Announcement: I am extending the due date for your project descriptions.
 It was originally due on Friday 3/1 but will now be due by end of the day (11:59pm) on Friday 3/8.
 * Assigned reading for next week: PHS, Chapter 3; Elliott (1994; [link](https://heinonline.org/HOL/Page?handle=hein.journals/crim32&div=8&g_sent=1&casa_token=iqrFf7yotDcAAAAA:xjH1d_VBmp7t2Eme7CprZ4lWBpFElxSJ9O9VzjaFNXHimGoAPHNM1leWzgCmDS3GLVEz0_Tf&collection=journals)).
 * We will also be discussing this work by Cohen (1986):